awwaiid/libaosd-xinerama/README.rst

     -k, --keep-reading      Reopen input on EOF (doesn't have any effect when reading from stdin).
     -m, --markup            Enable Pango markup language.
     -T, --input-timeout=0   Sets the input timeout (in seconds).
+    -P, --spacing=0         Sets the line-height adjustment (in pixels)

 Usage